Babelscape/FENICE/README.md

 🤗 [Babelscape/story_summeval](https://huggingface.co/Babelscape/story_summeval)

-We provide binary factuality annotations for summaries of short stories (from Gutenberg and Wikisource).
+We provide binary factuality annotations for summaries of stories (from Gutenberg and Wikisource).
 In total, our dataset features 332 (story, summary) pairs.